 The Headwaters Health Care Centre is the license holder of the Dufferin County Paramedic Service (DCPS) and has been a provider of land ambulance for more than 40 years.
 The Service operates with 3 stations: Headquarters located in Orangeville and satellite stations in Shelburne and Grand Valley.

 The Dufferin County Paramedic Service provides defibrillation, symptom relief, and I.V. therapy on all vehicles.
 DCPS also has Advanced Care Paramedics on selected vehicles.
-Currently, more than 70% of our full-time Paramedics are certified at the Advanced Care level.
+Currently, more than 40% of our staff are trained as Advanced Care Paramedics.

 Dufferin County Paramedic Service provides emergency medical service 24 hours a day, 7 days a week.
 In an emergency paramedics provide medical treatment and can transport patients to the most appropriate hospital destination if required.